joelparkerhenderson/icebreaker-questions/README.md

 Imagine you are an instrument.
 Which would you be and why?

 Imagine you are a flavor.
 Which would you be and why?

+## Topic icebreaker questions

+What's one thing you tend to like about TOPIC?

+What's one thing you tend to like less about TOPIC?

+How could TOPIC be better?
+Brainstorm at least three ideas.

+What could potentially help people understand TOPIC better?

+What's something that might seem confusing about TOPIC?

+What's the polar opposite of TOPIC?

+What did people do before TOPIC?